-Annex A. Efficient XML Interchange (EXI)
+Annex A. Efficient XML Interchange (EXI) (Normative)

-(Normative)

 EXI encoding allows for a more compact representation of XML metadata.
 Provision is signalled if the CompressionType returned via GetMetadataConfigurationOptions contains "EXI".
-The ONVIF defined EXI configuration (see Table 2 and Table 3) shall be supported by all devices signalling support for EXI compression.
-Schema based EXI encoding shall be used.
-The required schema can be obtained from any device using the GetWsdlUrl command.
+The ONVIF defined EXI configuration (see Table A.1 and Table A.2) shall be supported by all devices signalling support for EXI compression.
 The EXI header shall only be transmitted if a setting different then the ONVIF defined configuration is used.
-Except for the setting of the two elements "Presence Bit" and "EXI Options" the ONVIF defined EXI header settings (see Table 2) shall always be used.
+Except for the setting of the two elements "Presence Bit" and "EXI Options" the ONVIF defined EXI header settings (see Table A.1) shall always be used.

-Table 2 ONVIF defined EXI header settings
+Table A.1: ONVIF defined EXI header settings

 Exi header element Value

 EXI Cookie mandatory

 Distinguishing Bits mandatory

 EXI Format Version 0 0000

 Presence Bit for EXI Options 0

-Exi Options see Table 3
+Exi Options see Table A.2

 Padding Bits If present must be "0".

-Table 3 ONVIF defined EXI configuration settings
+Table A.2: ONVIF defined EXI configuration settings